luispedro/waldo/docs/database.rst

 MGI
 ---

-Like eSLDB, MGI's gene annotations consists of a tab-delimited file where unique entry identifiers may be repeated throughout the datasource in order to express a one-to-many relationship with the other values of the additional columns.
+MGI's gene annotations consists of a tab-delimited file where unique entry identifiers may be repeated throughout the datasource in order to express a one-to-many relationship with the other values of the additional columns.
 The only information from the gene annotations file that is currently used is the unique MGI identifier, the ensembl ID (cross-referenced from MGI's MRK_Ensembl file), and the GO location terms.

 Much of MGI's data is split up across many different downloadable files, as opposed to huge single files similar to the other data sources.
 Literature evidence, for